Fred and George Weasley: Personality

 Throughout the series, the twins are portrayed as troublemakers.
 However, as the twins explain to Hermione in Harry Potter and the Order of the Phoenix, they do avoid getting in serious trouble, pointing out that, despite all their rule-breaking, they have never been kicked out of school.
 "We've always known where to draw the line," says Fred.
 "We might have put a toe across it occasionally," adds George.
 When Dumbledore is forced out of Hogwarts, they decide to cause real mayhem for the new headmistress, the hated Dolores Umbridge, something that they had always stopped short of before, for example by creating swamps in the corridors and setting off fireworks that multiply.
 Before they can be punished, they summon their brooms and depart the school for good, an act that would later come to be known as "pulling a Weasley", often said by unhappy students who were ready to leave school as well.

 The twins display a genuine loyalty to Harry, Ron, and Hermione, generosity to strangers, and a protective nature.
 George was the first Weasley to befriend Harry (not yet realizing he was the famous Harry Potter).
 In Chamber of Secrets, Malfoy calls Hermione a "Mudblood" and the twins get worked up at this vulgarity; they jump to her defense.
 When Harry is unable to go on Hogsmeade trips in Prisoner of Azkaban, they give him the Marauder's Map and show him a secret passage out of the castle so he can participate in the trips with his friends.
 In Half-Blood Prince, the twins show up in Hogsmeade to surprise Ron on his seventeenth birthday.
 After Ron had been accidentally poisoned that morning, the twins show genuine concern and worry for him.
 They deliver his birthday gifts at his bedside as he sits in the hospital wing recovering.

 Rowling stated that George "was the quieter of the two", while she described Fred as "the ringleader, crueler and funnier twin."

 Portrayal in film

-In the Harry Potter film adaptations, Fred and George are played by the twins James and Oliver Phelps.
-Unlike the characters in the novels, the Phelps twins are tall and lanky.
-The Phelps brothers are not natural redheads and had their hair dyed for the films.
+In the Harry Potter film adaptations, Fred and George are played by twins James and Oliver Phelps, respectively.
+Unlike the characters in the novels, the Phelpses are tall and lanky.
+The actors are not natural redheads and had their hair dyed for the films.

-During the filming of Harry Potter and the Deathly Hallows – Part 2, the scene where George mourns the death of Fred was only able to be filmed twice, as the filming was emotionally draining for George's actor Oliver Phelps to imagine that his brother had passed.
-Fred's actor James however, found the scene to be "the easiest day of work" and fell asleep during shooting of the scene, missing his lunch break.
+During the filming of Harry Potter and the Deathly Hallows – Part 2, the scene where George mourns the death of Fred was only able to be shot twice, as the filming was emotionally draining for George's portrayer Oliver to imagine that his own brother had passed.
+Fred's portrayer James however, found the scene to be "the easiest day of work" and fell asleep during shooting of the scene, missing his lunch break.